RevenueCat/docs/README.md

 # Migrating legacy docs

-1. Find a doc in `legacy-docs`, copy
+1. Find a doc in `legacy-docs/docs_source`, copy
 2. Find the relevant category in `docs/categories`
-3. Add the file
+3. Add the file to the category folder
 4. Add to `sidebars.js` (create the category if it doesn't exist yet)
 5. Edit to make sure it is valid markdown
+   - If there are code snippets, comment out the block for now
-6. Save to automatically restart docusaurus
+7. Save to automatically restart docusaurus

 # Development